Skip to content

 πŸš€ Deployment

-Deploy behind a reverse proxy such as nginx, Caddy, Traefik, or a managed load balancer.
+Deploy behind a reverse proxy such as Nginx, Caddy, Traefik, or a managed load balancer.
 Serve static assets from a CDN or your hosting provider for optimal latency and throughput.

 πŸ”„ Development Experience